-ADVERTISED This copied document is made available for the sole part of a planning process under the Planning and Environment Act 1987.
+This copied document is made available for the sole purpose of enabling its consideration and review as part of a planning process under the Planning and Environment Act 1987.
 The document must not be used for any purpose which may breach any copyright.